mstaicu/website-alex/README.md

 $ cd D:\Projects
 ```

-Note that you must specify the absolute path, on the volume (partition), to an existing directory
+Note that you must specify the absolute path, on the partition, to an existing directory

-After we have navigated to the desired folder, we can clone the project repository
+After we have navigated to the desired folder, clone the project

 ```bash
 $ git clone https://github.com/mstaicu/website-alex.git